hiroyasuakada/Self-Supervised-Learning-of-Domain-Invariant-Features-for-Depth-Estimation/README.md

 # Self-Supervised Learning of Domain Invariant Features for Depth Estimation (WACV2022)

-Official pyTorch implementation of our WACV 2022 paper, "Self-Supervised Learning of Domain Invariant Features for Depth Estimation".
+Official PyTorch implementation of our WACV 2022 paper, "Self-Supervised Learning of Domain Invariant Features for Depth Estimation".

 **For any questions, please contact the first author, Hiroyasu Akada [hakada@mpi-inf.mpg.de] .**